Tips for Around the Home

 - If you don't have an automatic sprinkling system, use a kitchen timer or buy a sprinkler timer.
 You can waste a lot of water in a short time if you forget to turn off sprinklers.

-- All other questions or concerns relating to water and sewer can be directed to Nasir Sheikh, Municipal Engineer at Municipal District of Foothills No. 31 Administration Building, Monday to Friday between 8:30 AM and 4:30 PM at 403-652-2341.
+- All other questions or concerns relating to water and sewer can be directed to Nasir Sheikh, County Engineer at the Foothills County Administration Building, Monday to Friday between 8:30 AM and 4:30 PM at 403-652-2341.

 Planning and Design